Highlights and Themes

 The 1956 Hungarian revolution which is one of the main themes of the tour.
 Later we'll take an in depth look at the newly appointed Communist government after World War II.
 They put in place the conditions that led to the 1956 Hungarian Revolution.
 You'll hear stories of the first protests and marches and the first shootings and killings.
 We'll take you through some of the major areas where all the action happened.
 Learn of his part in the Hungarian revolution as well as the significance of Liberty Square and the last remaining tribute to the Soviet Union.
 Another stop will be the Hungarian Parliament where the first shots were fired, which instigated the revolt to take up arms.
 The 1956 Uprising was a short-lived battle on the streets.
 But many Hungarians maintained thoughts of freedom from Communism.

-Also included on the tour is a visit to our own private exhibition room, where we will introduce you to the real features of a Hungarian home through relics, typical furniture and furnishings.
-Furthermore, we have an extensive collection of many communist related artifacts and relics, such as red and blue passports, party member's registration book, pins, medals, currency and huge placards to help your understanding of the propaganda we once lived under!
+We have an extensive collection of many communist related artifacts and relics, such as red and blue passports, party member's registration book, pins, medals, currency and huge placards to help your understanding of the propaganda we once lived under!
 The tour includes refreshment stop in a retro lounge.